telerik/winforms-docs/treeview/drag-and-drop/enabling-drag-and-drop.md

 # Enabling Drag and Drop

 The key RadTreeView boolean properties enable Drag and Drop functionality: __AllowDragDrop__, and __AllowDrop__.

 * __AllowDragDrop__ enables the drag and drop functionality for a tree view control.
 Drag and drop functionality can also be used to reorder nodes.

 * __AllowDrop__ when true accepts data that the user drags onto it.
-This event is used to interact with drag and drop for standard Windows controls.
+This property is used to interact with drag and drop for standard Windows controls.

 >note Multiple nodes can be dragged if the RadTreeView __AllowMultiSelect__ property is true.
 >

 ## AllowDragDrop

 __AllowDragDrop__ when true enables fully automatic drag and drop.
 The selected node and child nodes are all moved to the target location with user interaction only.
 No code is required.
 The following screenshots show drag and drop behaviors.
 Notice the visual cues that assist the user in navigating the tree.

 | __Description__ | __User Action__ |